 10 Best Resources to Learn SEO Step by Step

 Updated on March 2, 2021 by Kent Campbell

-Want to learn search engine optimization (SEO) but don't know where to start?
-Here is a list of the best resources we've found to learn SEO.
+If you've ever wanted to learn search engine optimization (SEO) but don't know where to start - here is a list of the best resources we've found to learn SEO.
 Most of the steps below are free, some cost money, most just cost a lot of time.
 You'll also need a website to practice on and a good degree of patience to make even simple SEO improvements.

 Now, Read This Post on Link Building TechniquesThis guide by Point Blank SEO goes into more detail about how to get links to a site.
 Reading this blog post is also free.

 Next, Read Neil Patel's Article on SEO ContentNeil's article is a comprehensive tour of what makes great content great.
 Again, this is free.

 Subscribe to the Search Engine Land NewsletterThe SEL Newsletter sends you daily changes in the search engine landscape.
 Sign up on the home page in the upper right corner.
 Yep, you guessed it - free too.

 Sign up for the SMX ConferenceSign up for Search Marketing Expo.
 It may not be for months in your area, but sign up early for best discounts.
 This is free if you already happen to work for a marketing firm that will pay for it for you... otherwise... not free :-(